Data Obsolescence Detection in the Light of Newly Acquired Valid Observations: Introduction

 \section{Introduction}

-New Information Technology and Communications, such as E-health and E-commerce, expert systems, intelligent agents, are spreading throughout the world.
-Most of these real-world systems rely on a huge amount of information to provide the expected services.
-Information is usually provided by widely distributed sources and is often uncertain and unreliable.
-Furthermore, information regarding the conditions of a system or a person is constantly evolving and may become, at some point, obsolete and contradict other information.
-So it needs to be updated in order to maintain the database consistency.
-The increasingly growing and evolving information raises a problem of how to model, store and manage such huge heterogeneous and dynamic databases, in order to keep only currently relevant information.

-Since we work within an uncertain environment, we distinguish between three types of uncertainty: (1) uncertainty related to imprecision (unreliable acquisition sources); (2) obsolescence (out-of-date information); and (3) incompleteness (limited or missing information).
-The focus of this paper is on the uncertainty related to information obsolescence.
-Thereby, we assume that recently acquired information is \emph{reliable} and \emph{consistent} with each other.
+New Information Technology and Communications, such as E$-$health and E-commerce, expert systems, intelligent agents, are spreading throughout the world.
+To provide the required services, most of these real-world systems rely on a massive amount of data.
+Information is commonly obtained from a variety of sources and is frequently uncertain and unreliable.
+Information uncertainty stems from, but is not limited to, three reasons: (1) imprecision (unreliable acquisition sources); (2) obsolescence (out-of-date information); and (3) incompleteness (limited or missing information).
+This study focuses on the uncertainties surrounding information obsolescence.

-Information obsolescence may be caused by, but not restricted to, information aging or by a change in the dependencies and interactions between information, or both.
+Information obsolescence may be caused by, but not restricted to, information aging or by the acquisition of a new observation on a specific subject that \emph{contradicts} what we currently know about this subject, given a representation model, or both.
 For instance, a person's age-related decline in vision is an example of information aging, which results in obsolete information about a person's vision.
-An example of obsolescence due to a change in the dependencies between observations is as follows: Consider a person who is in good health and drives her car regularly.
+An example of obsolescence due to the occurrence of a contradiction between observations is as follows: Consider a person who is in good health and drives her car regularly.
 Now, you learn that she has a serious disease that causes the loss of eyesight (new information).
-Since a blind person cannot drive a car (general knowledge), the new piece of information leads us to update the older one (she drives her car regularly) since it clearly became obsolete after the arrival of the new observation.
+Since a blind person cannot drive a car (general knowledge), the new piece of information prompts us to update the older one (she drives her car regularly) since it clearly became obsolete after the arrival of the new observation.

-In this paper, we address information obsolescence related to the contradiction between newly acquired observations and existing one given a representation model.
+In this paper, we focus on information obsolescence related to the contradiction between newly acquired observations and existing ones given a representation model.
+We address the new challenge that concerns the design of an Obsolete Information Recommendation System (OIRS).
+Our OIRS' goal is to continuously track and monitor observations, detect contradictions between observations, and recommend all the observations that may become obsolete and require updating.